 11 May 2021

-On this International Nurses Day 21 we are celebrating all our incredible graduate and nurse apprentices, especially after such a difficult year.
-The 12 May coincides with Florence Nightingale’s birthday who established the first professional nursing school, trailblazing the profession and highlighting the importance of nursing as a job and career, enabling the success of future nurses.
+International Nurses Day, 12 May, coincides with Florence Nightingale’s birthday who established the first professional nursing school, trailblazing the profession and highlighting the importance of nursing as a job and career, enabling the success of future nurses.

 Today we hear from two of ARU’s Nurse Apprentices blazing their own trail by blending academic study with workplace learning through the Nursing Apprenticeship scheme to fulfil their career aspirations.

 I started as a Healthcare Assistant at NELFT NHS Foundation Trust 5 years ago.
 During this time, I became a mum of two, so the chances of achieving a nursing degree and funding it myself were very slim.
 When I was offered to do the apprenticeship, it meant I could work and learn at the same time without the financial burden of student fees.
 I then realised I could finally fulfil my dream of becoming a fully qualified nurse.

 During the last three years I have been able to work in my normal role and learn new skills in placements whilst maintaining my family life.